(as of march 2014)

 13.418 / 13.419 / 13.420 / 13.421 / 13.422 n Pa.Iv.
 Parliamentary groups GL/ BD/ G/ S/Fiala.
 Equal treatment of registered partnerships and marriage in naturalisation procedure

 Foreign nationals in a registered partnership should receive the same treatment as those who are married when wishing to become naturalised.
-By 14 votes to 0 and 9 abstentions, on 30 August 2013 the PIC-N approved five parliamentary initiatives which propose to amend the law so that persons in a registered partnership receive the same treatment as married couples in the naturalisation procedure.
-Considering that discrimination is prohibited in the Constitution, the PIC considers the current unequal treatment untenable.
+On 30 August 2013, the PIC-N approved by 14 votes to 0 and 9 abstentions, five parliamentary initiatives which propose to amend the law so that persons in a registered partnership receive the same treatment as married couples in the naturalisation process.
+Considering that discrimination is prohibited under the Constitution, the PIC considers the current unequal treatment untenable.